The purpose of this Notice

 Your personal data will be made available for the purposes mentioned above.
 It will be shared with:

-- For clients of both Brancaster House Ltd and Brancaster House Accounting Ltd, information will be shared between the two businesses.
+For clients of both Brancaster House Financial Planning Ltd, information will be shared between the two businesses.
 This information may include personal details, assets, liabilities, income and expenditure, taxation data and any other data collated by either firm for the purpose of acting on your behalf

-- In respect of Brancaster House Limited, our regulator, the Financial Conduct Authority, and the Financial Ombudsman Service
+In respect of Brancaster House Financial Planning Limited, our regulator, the Financial Conduct Authority, and the Financial Ombudsman Service

 Certain personal data will also be reported to government authorities where required by law and for tax or other purposes.
 Personal data may also be released to external parties as required by legislation, or by legal process, as well as to companies you authorise us to release your personal data to.
 We will not sell your personal data to any third party.